 Statement 123R establishes standards for accounting for transactions in which an entity exchanges its equity instruments for goods and services (primarily accounting transactions in which an entity obtains employee services in share-based payment transactions, such as stock options).
 Statement 123R requires a public entity to measure the cost of employee services received in exchange for an equity instrument based on the grant-date fair value of the award.
 In general, the cost will be recognized over the period during which an employee is required to provide the service in exchange for the award (usually the vesting period).
-The fair-value based method in Statement 123 in most respects.
+The fair-value based methods in Statement 123R are similar to the fair-value based method in Statement 123 in most respects.
 The Company adopted Statement 123 in 2003.